jbellsey/redux-model-utils/docs/actions.md

 key, just as described above.
 It can be a string, or an array of strings, or you can omit it altogether if no parameters are needed.

-Asynchronous action definitions should not be given a `code` or `reducer`.
+Asynchronous action definitions should not be given a reducer.

 ```javascript
 let actionMap = {